-Here are several programs I wrote a while ago in Visual Basic to view different image formats not natively supported by VB or Windows.
+Here’s some ancient code of mine written in Visual Basic 6 to view different image formats not natively supported (at the time) by VB.
 Enjoy.

 libpng and all…) but it could still be useful for some minor applications.

-- JPG Viewer — A JPEG viewer written entirely in VB.
+- JPG Viewer — A JPEG viewer written entirely in VB6.

 - TGA Viewer — This offers pretty complete support for the TGA (Truevision Targa) format.